 Available Capital.
-If the proceeds of the Offering of Units are significantly less than the maximum Offering, the expenses of the Offering and the ongoing administrative expenses and interest expense payable by the Partnership may result in a substantial reduction or even elimination of the returns which would otherwise be available to the Partnership.
+If the proceeds of the Offering of Oil & Gas Royalty Income Class Units are significantly less than the maximum Offering, the expenses of the Offering and the ongoing administrative expenses and interest expense payable by the Partnership may result in a substantial reduction or even elimination of the returns which would otherwise be available to the Partnership.

-The ability of the General Partner to acquire Producing Long Life Assets on favorable terms or negotiate and enter into favourable Investment Agreements on behalf of the Partnership is, in part, influenced by the total amount of capital available for investment.
-Accordingly, if the proceeds of the Offering are significantly less than the maximum Offering, the ability of the General Partner to acquire Producing Long Life Assets on favourable terms or negotiate and enter into favourable Investment Agreements on behalf of the Partnership may be impaired and therefore the Investment Strategy of the Partnership may not be fully met.
+The ability of the General Partner to acquire Producing Long Life GORR Assets on favorable terms or negotiate and enter into favourable Investment Agreements on behalf of the Partnership is, in part, influenced by the total amount of capital available for investment.
+Accordingly, if the proceeds of the Offering are significantly less than the maximum Offering, the ability of the General Partner to acquire Producing Long Life GORR Assets on favourable terms or negotiate and enter into favourable Investment Agreements on behalf of the Partnership may be impaired and therefore the Investment Strategy of the Partnership may not be fully met.

 Liability of Limited Partners.
-Limited Partners may lose their limited liability in certain circumstances, including by taking part in the control or management of the business of the Partnership.
+Oil & Gas Royalty Income Class Limited Partners may lose their limited liability in certain circumstances, including by taking part in the control or management of the business of the Partnership.
 The principles of law in the various jurisdictions of Canada recognizing the limited liability of the limited partners of limited partnerships subsisting under the laws of one province or territory but carrying on business in another province or territory have not been authoritatively established.
-If limited liability is lost, there is a risk that Limited Partners may be liable beyond their contribution of capital and share of undistributed net income of the Partnership in the event of judgment on a claim in an amount exceeding the sum of the net assets of the General Partner and the net assets of the Partnership.
-While the General Partner has agreed to indemnify the Limited Partners in certain circumstances, the General Partner has only nominal assets, and it is unlikely that the General Partner will have sufficient assets to satisfy any claims pursuant to such indemnity.
+If limited liability is lost, there is a risk that Oil & Gas Royalty Income Class Limited Partners may be liable beyond their contribution of capital and share of undistributed net income of the Partnership in the event of judgment on a claim in an amount exceeding the sum of the net assets of the General Partner and the net assets of the Partnership attributable to the Oil & Gas Royalty Income Class.
+While the General Partner has agreed to indemnify the Oil & Gas Royalty Income Class Limited Partners has only nominal assets, and it is unlikely that the General Partner will have sufficient assets to satisfy any claims pursuant to such indemnity.

-Limited Partners remain liable to return to the Partnership such part of any amount distributed to them as may be necessary to restore the capital of the Partnership to the amount existing before such distribution if, as a result of any such distribution, the capital of the Partnership is reduced and the Partnership is unable to pay its debts as they become due.
+Oil & Gas Royalty Income Class Limited Partners remain liable to return to the Partnership such part of any amount distributed to them as may be necessary to restore the capital of the Partnership to the amount existing before such distribution if, as a result of any such distribution, the capital of the Partnership is reduced and the Partnership is unable to pay its debts as they become due.